 \section{Experiments and Results}

-We conduct a series of experiments to validate the effectiveness of FineVision.
-We establish the experimental setup, then present our main results comparing FineVision to existing datasets and finally evaluate novel capabilities.
+We conducted a series of experiments to validate the effectiveness of FineVision.
+We establish the experimental setup, then present our main results comparing FineVision to existing datasets, and finally evaluate novel capabilities.